 In 1980, an 18-year-old boy was admitted to a hospital in Florida in a comatose state.
 His friends and family only spoke Spanish and so it was difficult for them to describe the situation to the medical staff.

-This small mistake caused a misdiagnosis, and the boy became quadriplegic because he did not receive the proper treatment in time.
+This small mistake caused a misdiagnosis, and the boy became a quadriplegic because he did not receive the proper treatment in time.
 The cost to the hospital was a malpractice settlement of $71 million.

-Bad translation and interpretation led to increased tensions between Russia and the US in the height of the Cold War.
+Bad translation and interpretation led to increased tensions between Russia and the US at the height of the Cold War.
 Soviet Premier Nikita Khrushchev made a speech in which he uttered a phrase that translated from Russian as, ‘We will bury you.’
 Fearing nuclear attacks from Russia, the US took this as a threat.
 However, the translation of what Nikita Khrushchev had said was a bit too literal.
 What the Soviet Premier had actually meant was ‘we will outlast you’, or ‘we will live to see you buried’.
 Still not particularly friendly, but definitely not as threatening.

-The poor translation of an article by the China News Service led to panic in the foreign exchange market, and caused a plunge in the value of the US dollar.
+The poor translation of an article by the China News Service led to panic in the foreign exchange market and caused a plunge in the value of the US dollar.
 In Chinese, the article was a casual, speculative overview of some financial reports, but the English translation sounded much more authoritative and concrete.

-It is a known fact that proper interpreting and translation saves lives.
+It is a known fact that proper interpreting and translation save lives.
 These examples further enforce that fact.
 When the need arises for translation services or interpreting services, make sure to choose the best.

 The seventy-one million-dollar word

 Jimmy Carter in Poland

 We will bury you! – Soviet Premier Nikita Khrushchev